writethedocs/www/docs/conf/sponsorship/prospectus.rst

 Sponsor the Writing Day on Sunday, where we get together to help improve the documentation of many projects.

--  Host a sponsored workshop or Writing Day session

 Party
 --------------

 We all know that some of the most valuable networking takes place after hours.
 Sponsorship of the official party includes:

--  Mention of company on schedule for the party, and an in-person thanks
+-  Mention of company on schedule for the party, and an on-stage thanks

--  Food, Non-alcoholic and Alcoholic drink options

--  Logo at the party venue (provided by sponsor)
+-  Your logo on a banner or roll up at the party venue (provided by sponsor)

-Choose Your Own Sponsorship Adventure
+Choose your own sponsorship adventure
 -------------------------------------

 Interested in another sponsorship opportunity?
 Get in touch and we’ll do our best to make it happen.
-Here are a few ideas, or you can pitch us something new!
+Here are a few ideas, or suggest something new!

 -  Breakfast